 About Plan B Group

-Founded in 2005 by ex-restaurant operators and current Principals Royce Ring and Alex Urrunga, Plan B Group knows the hospitality business.
-Ring and Urrunga hired architects, interior designers, and graphic designers to fill out their award-winning full-service design firm.
+Founded in 2005 by former restaurateurs Royce Ring and Alex Urrunga, Plan B Group knows the hospitality business.
+Ring and Urrunga hired architects, interior designers, and graphic designers to join the team of their award-winning full-service design firm.
 Plan B calls the combination of space, design, and ambiance the “Brand DNA.”
-They collaborate with restaurateurs on everything from the operational floor to the food.
-Their goal is designing a space that stays relevant year after year.
+The firm collaborates with restaurateurs on everything from the operational floor to the food.
+Its goal is to design a space that stays relevant year after year.
 Plan B’s list of hospitality clients (with a smattering of international names) is in the hundreds.
 Among other accomplishments, the firm has won a Nation’s Restaurant News’ “Hot Concepts” Award.

 The Velvet Taco serves trendy, non-traditional tacos.
-The very modern design mimics street art on the exterior with retro diner feel inside.
+The very modern design mimics street art on the exterior with a retro diner feel inside.
 Patrons can order at the counter or lounge at varnished wood tables and metal stool seating.
 Plan B worked on everything from the architecture to the uniforms and music programming.
-Their sign designs include a retro margarita sign, bright pink window displays, and a trending logo on the exterior and the uniform sleeves.
+The Velvet Taco has a retro margarita sign, bright pink window displays, and a trending logo on the exterior and the uniform sleeves.
 Velvet Taco is truly a brand, with franchises in Austin, Dallas, Fort Worth, and Houston, as well as in Chicago.
 For Whiskey Cake Kitchen and Bar, a farm-to-fork restaurant in Plano, Plan B did everything from choosing the furniture to coming up with the name.
-Exposed brick and tall ceilings with exposed beams give the space a post-industrial feel, while the on-site herb garden and cozy mix of upholstered and chair seating softens it up.
+Exposed brick and tall ceilings with exposed beams give the space a post-industrial feel, while the on-site herb garden and cozy mix of upholstered and chair seating soften it up.
 The successful restaurant opened up its second location in Oklahoma City in 2013.